IntentSoftware/docs/articles/tutorials/sample-pet-clinic/02-create-csharp/create-csharp.md

 Before the `Pet` is complete, there are two minor adjustments that would need to be made to help indicate to the backend persistence layer (i.e. the Database) that the `id` attribute will act as a `Primary Key` and another concern is to limit the length of the `name` field to 30 characters.
 This can be achieved by adding [Stereotypes](xref:references.stereotypes) to Class attributes.

-To do this, right click on the attribute and select `Add Stereotype`.
+To do this, right click on the `id` attribute and select `Add Stereotype`.
 This will present a list of stereotypes for you to add.
 Select the `Primary Key` stereotype from the list.

 Next select the `name` attribute and add the `Text Constraints` stereotype.
 Once added, you will need to specify the `Max Length` to be 30.